0xTosscobble/chat-app/README.md

 This is a Chat App built in Ruby 3.0.4, and Rails 7.0.5

-Turbo and ActionCable for the instant message loading.
+Turbo,ActionCable, and Redis for the instant message loading.

 Authentication through Devise.